ruberuvalcaba/Postcards/readme.md

-# Learn Redux
+# POSTCARDS

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+An application to create POSTCARDS where you can choose from an image gallery and apply filters by editing the CSS properties or upload your own image.
+As a result you export a vintage postcard with customized text, styles and instagram user.

 ## Running

 First `npm install` to grab all the necessary dependencies.

-Then run `npm start` and open <localhost:7770> in your browser.
+Then run `npm start` and open <localhost:8000> in your browser.

 ## Production Build